 This tool is good at fixing all types of system problems on iPhone/iPad/iPod, including iPhone error 4005, iPhone gets stuck in recovery mode, iPhone is stuck in black/blue/red/white screen, iPhone shows Apple logo and etc. Besides, this program widely supports all generations of iOS device, including the iPhone 11/11 Pro/11 Pro Max/XR/XS/XS Max/X/8 Plus/8/7/7 Plus/6s/6s Plus/5s/SE, iPad mini, iPod touch and etc.

-Below are the free trails of the software in Mac and Windows version, please don't hastate to download it on your computer for free and resolve the problem step by step with the guide as below.
+Below are the free trials of the software in Mac and Windows version, please don't hastate to download it on your computer for free and resolve the problem step by step with the guide as below.

 Here is how to fix iPhone error 4005 with iOS System Recovery tool: